 What if the arrested person misses court

 If a required hearing is missed by the arrested individuals, the most important thing that needs to be done is give us a call at Pro Bail Bonds and make arrangements for getting a bail reinstatement.
 This is notice that goes to the court from the bail agent that states the arrested person is planning on voluntarily returning to court.
 This places the issue back onto the calendar.
 This notice also says the bail agent is agreeing to remain responsible for this bond.
 Note: under California law, the bail agent is allowed up to 360 days to get the arrested person returned to court before being required to pay the bond.
 If the arrested person doesn’t appear at a required hearing, you should call Pro Bail Bonds to arrange for getting a bail bond reinstatement.
-Give Pro Bail Bonds a call at 877.647.4701 immediately if the arrested person is unwilling to make their required appearance in court.
+Give Pro Bail Bonds a call immediately if the arrested person is unwilling to make their required appearance in court.
 As the co-signor, you are responsible for the bail’s face amount until the defendant returns to court.

 Can bail be posted for a warrant?

 If a loved one or you has an outstanding warrant, then you can avoid getting arrested by allowing a warrant bond to be posted by Pro Bail Bonds to get the warrant cleared.
 In most situations you will not be required to be present and we will give you a call to give you the court date.
-To learn more, give Pro Bail Bonds a call at 877.647.4701.
+To learn more, give Pro Bail Bonds a call.
 We have agents ready to help you.

 What is bail exoneration?